adbar/trafilatura/docs/installation.rst

     $ pip install -U trafilatura # to make sure you have the latest version
     $ pip install -U git+https://github.com/adbar/trafilatura.git # latest available code (see build status above)

+On **Mac OS** it can be necessary to install certificates by hand if you get errors like ``[SSL: CERTIFICATE_VERIFY_FAILED]`` while downloading webpages: execute ``pip install certifi`` and perform the post-installation step by clicking on ``/Applications/Python 3.X/Install Certificates.command``.
+For more information see this `document <https://stackoverflow.com/questions/27835619/urllib-and-ssl-certificate-verify-failed-error/42334357>`_.

 Command-line tool
 ~~~~~~~~~~~~~~~~~